nogenmyr/blockMeshBodyFit/README.md

 Testing:
 Do a wmake in the lib and app directory respectively.
 Take a OpenFOAM case, and place the provided testCase blockMeshDict file in the constant/polyMesh directory.
 Place the stl-file in constant/triSurface and run "blockMeshBoyFit".

+Dependencies: You need to install the boost library!